marco-travel-companion/marco-legal-docs/privacy-policy.md

 ## 1. Information We Collect

-### a.
-Account Information
+a.
+Account Information:
 1. When you sign up with Google, we receive your email address, name, profile picture, and language preferences, but we do not use or store your profile picture.
 2. When you sign up with Apple, we receive your email address (or a relay email if you choose to hide it), and your name.

-### b.
-Conversations with the LLM-guide
-We store the conversations you have with the LLM-guide to enhance the App’s functionality, ensure quality, and improve future interactions.
+b.
+Conversations with the LLM-guide: We store the conversations you have with the LLM-guide to enhance the App’s functionality, ensure quality, and improve future interactions.
 These conversations are linked to your account but are not shared externally.

-### c.
-Usage Data
-We collect anonymized data about your interactions with the App to help monitor and improve its performance.
+c.
+Usage Data: We collect anonymized data about your interactions with the App to help monitor and improve its performance.
 This data is not linked to your personal information.

-### d.
-Communications Data
-If you contact us for support, we collect data you provide via email ([marcotravelcompanion@gmail.com](mailto:marcotravelcompanion@gmail.com)) to resolve your inquiry.
+d.
+Communications Data: If you contact us for support, we collect data you provide via email ([marcotravelcompanion@gmail.com](mailto:marcotravelcompanion@gmail.com)) to resolve your inquiry.

 ## 2. How We Use Your Data
-### a.
+a.
 We use your data for the following purposes:
 1. To provide and deliver App features, such as unlocking paid content.
 2. To improve the App's functionality and your experience based on your feedback and usage patterns.
 3. To provide location-specific content.